WilliamsCJ/repograph/README.md

 ## Development

-Tips for contributing to/developing RepoGraph.
+Tips for contributing to RepoGraph.

 ### Testing